fioprotocol/fio-devhub/_docs/general-functions/transactions.md

 Transactions go through various stages during their lifespan.
 First, a transaction is created in an application or a FIO-integrated client by bundling actions into a transaction.
 Next, the transaction is sent to a locally connected node, which in turn relays it to the active producing nodes for validation and execution via the peer-to-peer network.
 Next, the validated transaction is pushed to a block by the active producer on schedule along with other transactions.
 Finally the block that contains the transaction is pushed to all other nodes for validation.
 When a supermajority of producers have validated the block, and the block becomes irreversible, the transaction gets permanently recorded in the blockchain and it is considered immutable.

-More details on the transaction lifecycle can be found in the Transactions Protocol Guide]({{site.baseurl}}/docs/XXXXXXXXX).
+More details on the transaction lifecycle can be found in the [Transactions Protocol Guide]({{site.baseurl}}/docs/protocol/transactions).
 This section focuses on the steps needed to package, sign and submit transactions to the FIO chain.

 ---
 ## Quick start - Using the SDK